 What makes a robo advisor good for beginners?

-Whenever you decide to start investing, there’s some risk involved – whether it’s $200 or $100,000.
-There are a few steps you can take to ensure that you’re choosing the right robo-advisor.
+Whenever you decide to start investing, there’s some risk involved – whether it’s $100 or $100,000.
+You can take a few steps to ensure that you choose the right robo-advisor.

-Next, you will need to have an initial deposit set aside.
+- Prepare your initial deposit.
 Some robo advisors require a minimum investment of $5,000 or more, while others allow you to start investing with only $1.
-It’s better to start with a smaller amount than not start at all, so if you don’t have a big chunk of cash to invest, find a robo-advisor with a low minimum investment.
+It’s better to start with any amount than none at all, so if you don’t have a big chunk of cash to invest, find a robo advisor with a low minimum investment.
 All of the robo advisors listed here have a low minimum deposit requirement.

 Best Robo Advisors for Beginners